 I believe a genuine dive watch isn’t necessarily marked as “ISO-certified.”
 Let me tell you the reasons why!

 “ISO (International Organization for Standardization) is an independent, non-governmental membership organization and the world’s largest developer of voluntary International Standards.”

 As you can see, ISO’s first and foremost role is to set standards.
-They are not an inspector who is in charge of monitoring the testing process, it’s done by the manufacturers indeed.
-Therefore, if a producer claims that their products are ISO-certified, they actually mean “We’ve put each of them through the ISO standards test ON OUR OWN!”
+They are not an inspector who is in charge of monitoring the testing process.
+It’s done by the manufacturers, indeed.
+Therefore, if a producer claims their products are ISO-certified, they mean, “We’ve put each of them through the ISO standards test ON OUR OWN!”
 That’s it!

-Two different ISO-certified dive watches could have been put through 2 total different testing procedures.
-That’s ok, as long as the producers can make sure their watches meet all those ISO requirements in practical use, or else they would be blamed as making false advertising claims.
+Two different ISO-certified dive watches could have been put through 2 other testing procedures.
+That’s ok as long as the producers can ensure their watches meet all those ISO requirements in practical use, or else they will be blamed for making false advertising claims.

 What are the differences between ISO & non-ISO dive watches?